tunmin11/MM-GEO/README.md

-# MMGeo
+# @tm11/mmgeo

-**MMGeo** is a simple and comprehensive NPM package that provides geographic data for Myanmar, including states, districts, and townships.
+**@tm11/mmgeo** is a simple and comprehensive NPM package that provides geographic data for Myanmar, including states, districts, and townships.
 The data is available in both English and Myanmar languages, making it useful for localization purposes.

 ## Features